Paddington Markets ready for spring

 “Dinosaur Designs [Ormandy’s jewellery and homewares business] launched at the Paddington Markets, so we will always feel a great sense of connection,” he says.
 “It was a real gathering place for artists and artisans back then.

-“My mural pays tribute to the creativity and community that sits at the heart of the markets, and celebrates their almost fifty-year history as well as their future”.
+“My mural pays tribute to the creativity and community that sits at the heart of the markets.
+It celebrates their almost fifty-year history as well as their future”.

 For the late Reverend Peter Holden, the markets were a way to capitalise on the creativity Paddington had on offer as it developed a new bohemian identity from the recent migration of artists to the area.
 Rev. Holden referred to it as the time when Paddington was becoming known as “Paddo”.
-He was fascinated by the “global village” concept and honed his focus on the link between the community and the church.
+He was fascinated by the “global village” concept.
+So he honed his focus on the link between the community and the church.

 Feed your body, mind and soul

-Paddington Uniting Church Reverend Danielle Hemsworth-Smith echoes similar sentiments today and says the markets are a key point of connection and community.
+Paddington Uniting Church Reverend Danielle Hemsworth-Smith echoes similar sentiments today.
+He says the markets are a key point of connection and community.

 “It is our vision that each market day will include a range of different initiatives that showcase faith, inclusiveness, creativity and justice.
-These are the core values of Paddington Uniting Church and we want them to be the core vision of the market because we believe these values are the key to vibrant and flourishing community.”
+These are the core values of Paddington Uniting Church.
+We want them to be the core vision of the market because we believe these values are the key to vibrant and flourishing community.”